SEGVeenstra/flutter_listenable_widget/README.md

 ### View

 Next we can create our View.
-We do this by extending ListenableWidget and override at least the two required methods, create and buildView:
+We do this by extending `ListenableWidget` and override at least the two required methods, `create` and `build`:

 ```dart
 class CounterView extends ListenableWidget<CounterViewModel> {